-The Georgia Department of Public Health (DPH) funds and collaborates with eighteen separate public health districts throughout the state.
-District 4 Public Health is comprised of 12 counties in west Georgia: Butts, Carroll, Coweta, Fayette, Heard, Henry, Lamar, Meriwether, Pike, Spalding, Troup and Upson.
+The state of Georgia employs both a state public health department (DPH) and separate county Boards of Health, which are organized into 18 health districts.
+District 4 comprises 12 counties in west Georgia: Butts, Carroll, Coweta, Fayette, Heard, Henry, Lamar, Meriwether, Pike, Spalding, Troup and Upson.

 Our work is connected to DPH through our District Health Director, Dr. Olugbenga O. Obasanjo, who was appointed by the DPH commissioner to serve as the CEO of our county Boards of Health.
 Click here to learn more about District 4’s leadership team.

 District 4 protects and improves the health and safety of our communities by coordinating with the general public, healthcare providers, community partners, and local, state and federal agencies.
 We prevent disease and injury by performing inspections of public facilities, disease surveillance and immunization programs.
 We are also responsible for promoting good health through education and counseling, health screenings and targeted health care services.